hao-xu-97/Human-Motion-Synthesis/README.md

 ## Instructions on error handling
 * If you tried to terminate the program insider the Unity Editor, the ffmpeg.exe will still be running and result in unfinished video and audio files to remain in the videos folder.
 To solve this issue, simply terminate the ffmpeg.exe from task manager and delete the unfinished files.
-* Since the program crashes fairly often, a temporary save state feature is implemented.
-Once the program crashes, look into the videos folder and figure out what combination the next video should be.
-Load the scene that the program left off and adjust the parameters in the Automation script attached to the VideoCaptureCtrl GameObject to what the next video should be.
-Adjust the scenes in the intro scene before running.
+* Since the program freezes fairly often, a temporary save state feature is implemented.
+Once the program froze, terminate it from task manager.
+Look into the videos folder and figure out what combination the next video should be.
+Enter the parameters where the last run left off in the "intro" scene (various counters) to pick up from there.
-* (Be sure to reset the parameters after each run!)